hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

   + strategy: a sensible way to decide what to try
     + a model w/ a big neural network $\to$ long time to run
     + using GP model as a different kind of model to experiment
-    + trying to predict for some proposed new setting of the hyper-parameters $\to$ how well the neural network to do and how uncertain that prediction is
+    + trying to predict for some proposed new settings of the hyperparameters $\to$ how well the neural network to do and how uncertain that prediction is
-    + keep track of the best setting of hyper-parameters so far
+    + keep track of the best setting of hyperparameters so far
     + the last result is best $\implies$ experiment performing better or staying the same
-    + picking a setting of the hyper-parameters $\to$ the __expected improvement__ in our best setting is big
+    + picking a setting of the hyperparameters $\to$ the __expected improvement__ in our best setting is big
     + not worrying about the downside
-  + experiment: three predictions for settings A, B and C
+  + example: three predictions for settings A, B and C
-    + A, B and C w/ different settings of the hyper-parameters but not yet been tried
+    + A, B and C w/ different settings of the hyperparameters but not yet been tried
     + green curves: the predictions of the Gaussian process model for how well each setting will do
     + A: mean < current best so far w/ moderate variance
     + B: mean close to the best so far w/ small variance